The Temperature measurement Conundrum

 Why is it that something that a humble thermometer can measure - so difficult to assess?

-Now add to this - one more major moving part.
-If our temperature sensor is exposed to radiation, then the sensor itself will have a solar heat gain and measure a higher temperature than the ambient air.
-Hence temperature sensors have to be shielded from all radiation in a dark enclosure.
+However, what happens when the temperature sensor itself is exposed to radiation, then the sensor itself will have a solar heat gain and measure a higher temperature than the ambient air.

 But hey - this dark enclosure cannot have stale air inside, else this air will not be a clear sample of the air outside!
 So again you are measuring the wrong temperature.